 This choice ensures not only the leather's durability and natural beauty but also its ability to develop a unique patina over time, making each bag truly one-of-a-kind.
 The multiple interior pockets and structural integrity required for our weekender bags demand leather that maintains its strength while remaining supple enough for daily use.

-Tanning Method
+egetable Tanning

-This traditional method uses tannins extracted from plant materials such as oak or chestnut bark.
-It is time-intensive, taking several months, and produces durable leather with a natural finish.
-However, it may discolor fur and is better suited for creating leather than preserving hides.
+ThisĀ traditional methodĀ uses tannins extracted from plant materials such as oak or chestnut bark.
+Itās a time-intensive process that can take several months, resulting in durable leather with a natural finish.
+However,Ā vegetable tanningĀ may discolor fur and is better suited for creating leather rather than preserving hides.

 Brain Tanning